This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Step 3: Download dependencies

-Now, go we will download some prepare some additional dependencies of the pipeline.
+Now, we will download some additional dependencies of the pipeline.
 First, go into the pipeline folder within the GenoPred repo.
 Now we are in the pipeline folder, we can use our first Snakemake command to download the dependencies of the GenoPred pipeline.

-This will start by building another conda environment, which the pipeline uses to to perform certain analyses.
-Then it will download various essential dependencies of the pipeline.
-In total this process may take ~15 minutes.
+This will start by building other conda environments, which the pipeline uses to perform certain analyses.
+Then it will download a few other dependencies of the pipeline.
+In total this process may take ~10 minutes.

 See explanation of Snakemake command